XuShenLZ/Multi_Car_Parking/README.md

 ## Update log
 ### 06/03/2019
+1. **[large-map branch]** Improved the collision detection while turning.
+Now the detection pattern is the same as the case in straight lane.
+2. **[large-map branch]** The time counter should be working properly and available for study.
+3. To-do: Examine the decentralized method and possible dead lock.
+Think about the way to rewrite the spot allocation.

+### 06/03/2019
 1. **[large-map branch]** Added the collision detetcion while turning.
 2. To-do: Keep cleaning the code and test a best circular motion.